Zephyr177/tgDrive/README-en.md

 docker-compose up -d
 ```

-#### Update Image
+#### Updating the Image

-After mounting the data volume, you only need to pull the latest image and restart the container to update.
-Database data will not be lost:
+When using volume mounting, after each image update, you only need to pull the image and restart the container.
+The database data will not be lost:

 ```bash
 docker compose pull